 Nachschrift (pl.
-Nachschriften) is best used as a generic term covering different sorts of handwritten materials all of which have two things in common: the writer of the text is not the source of the text (the copied text is someone else’s speech or lecture or written text), and the original source is the spoken word (i.e., Kant’s actual lecture).
+Nachschriften) is best used as a generic term covering different sorts of handwritten materials all of which have two things in common: the writer of the text is not the source of the text (the original text is someone else’s speech or lecture or written text), and the original source is the spoken word (i.e., Kant’s actual lecture).
 There are three distinct sorts of Nachschriften: the original notes, a fair copy of these notes, and copies made from a second set of notes.

 A set of original notes (Mitschrift; also the Urschrift, or original written text) is a manuscript actually prepared in the lecture hall.
 Such original notes are typically marked by an abundance of abbreviations and truncated sentences, hurried handwriting that is usually if not always in pencil, and sometimes found on odd scraps of paper.
 One a very few of the extant Kant Nachschriften — all or most of the 8° format notes by Herder as well as a four page 4° signature of notes, and perhaps the last two pages of the an-Wien logic notes — were written in the classroom.
 The Herder notes possibly also include additions made during the repetitoria [glossary].

 A fair copy (Reinschrift) is a manuscript prepared at home from a set of original notes, typically in a neater hand, with fewer abbreviations and truncated sentences, always in ink, and with fewer spelling and grammatical errors.
 Margins are sometimes carefully prepared by creasing the pages, and headings are often included with decorative or ornamental script.
 The purpose is to create a manuscript that is easier to read, better organized, and with fewer errors.
 These fair copies might then be carried into the classroom, and occasionally amended by their author.
 The Nachschriften prepared by Dohna-Wundlacken, Mrongovius, and Vigilantius are good examples of fair copies, and the Vigilantius notes, in particular, suggest the addition of contemporary marginalia, possibly stemming from the Repetitoria sessions that Kant held on Saturday mornings.